carpentries-incubator/Natural-language-processing/episodes/02-wordVectors.md

 -   Note that preprocessing can differ significantly if you work with different languages.
 This is both in terms of which steps to apply, but also which methods to use for a specific step.
 :::

-In the case of this episode, we are interested in preparing the data for training Word2Vec models.
-This means we are interested on having vectors for content words only, so even though our preprocessing will unfortunately loose a lot of the original information, in exchange we will be able manipulate the most relevant conceptual words as individual numeric representations.
-Therefore the preprocessing includes: loading the text, tokenizing, lowercasing words, removing punctuation, lemmatizing words and removing stop words.
-Let's apply this step by step.

 ### 1. Loading the text